Chapter Five: Digital Audio

 5. Sampling rates

-There are two solutions to the issue of aliasing from frequencies above the Nyquist frequency in reproducing high-quality audio.
+In reproducing high-quality audio, there are two solutions to the problem of aliasing caused by trying to represent frequencies above the Nyquist frequency.
 The first is to band-limit the frequencies allowed to enter the system.
 The second is to have a higher sampling rate, thereby increasing the frequency range before aliasing occurs.
 In reality, both of these have been addressed by current digital audio systems.

-Anti-aliasing filters are placed in front of any analog-to-digital converters to eliminate frequencies above the Nyquist frequency from ever being samples.
-So far, though steep, existing technology has not afforded us a true 'brick wall' filter that suddenly eliminates unwanted frequencies without having any effect on those in the 'legal' range.
+An anti-aliasing filter is placed in front of an analog-to-digital converter to prevent frequencies above the Nyquist frequency from ever being sampled.
+So far, existing technology has not afforded us a true "brick wall" filter that completely eliminates unwanted frequencies without having any effect on those in the "legal" range.
 These is still a rolloff curve that attenuates frequencies closest to the cutoff.

 Why did the CD standard settle on 44.1K rather than say 48K?
 Rumor has it that video equipment already had clocks that ran at 44.1K that could be integrated into the first CD players.
 I have also heard that Herbert von Karajan complained to Sony that Beethoven's 9th would not fit on the early CD specifications.
 By lowering the rate to 44.1K, 74 minutes could be recorded onto a CD using 16-bit samples, enough to do the trick.